 - They want to pay by ACH or wire transfer.
 They’re probably trying to get your account number.

 - They won’t meet with you face-to-face.
-A real buyer wants to see the car and drive it.
+A real buyer will want to see the car and drive it.

 Safety Tip #2 - Meet In a Public Place